Antanas Klimas: Career

-From 1941 to 1943, Klimas did Lithuanian studies and philosophy at Vytautas Magnus University.
+From 1941 to 1943, Klimas studied Lithuanian linguistics and philosophy at Vytautas Magnus University.
 In 1942, he graduated from the Kaunas Teacher Seminary.
 In 1944, as the Red Army troops began re-occupying Lithuania, he fled the country.
 From 1946 to 1947, Klimas studied linguistics and German at the former Baltic University of the University of Hamburg.
 In 1948, he resettled in the United States and continued his studies at the University of Pennsylvania, Philadelphia, in Alfred Senn's class up until 1950.
-In 1956, Klimas became a doctor of sciences and in 1970 he was an academician of the Lithuanian Catholic Academy of Science and a professor.
-In 1989, he was awarded the title of meritorious professor.
+In 1956, Klimas completed his Ph.D.
+In 1970, he became a member of Lithuanian Catholic Academy of Science.

-From 1950 to 1957, he was a lecturer at the University of Pennsylvania.
-From 1957 to 1989, he worked in the University of Rochester, New York, where he taught Germanic studies, Indo-European, Baltic, and Slavic linguistics.
+1950 to 1957, he was a lecturer at the University of Pennsylvania.
+From 1957 to 1989, he worked at the University of Rochester, New York, where he taught German language courses, Indo-European, Baltic, and Slavic linguistics.
+He began as an Assistant Professor, then became an Associate Professor.
+In time, he became a Full Professor.
+In 1989, upon his retirement, he was awarded the title of Professor Emeritus.
 He died on September 18, 2016, in Brighton, New York.